MorrisStatLab/FunctionalQuantileRegression/README.md

 seed=100;

 % Call Bayesian FQR and get posterior samples
-% It takes about 20 minutes to run on a 64-bit operating system with 2 processors and 256GB RAM
+% It takes about 20 minutes to run on a 64-bit operating system with 2 processors and 256GB RAM.
 result=FQR_HS(model, qt, MCMCspecs, seed);
 MCMC_betat=result.MCMC_betat;